aayla-secura/tes-0MQ/README.md

 The server talks to clients over [ØMQ](http://zeromq.org/) sockets.

+Some interfaces publish raw (binary data).
+Others specify a "picture".
+These are simply multi-frame messages, with each frame being a string representation of the binary value.
+Each character in the picture is a format specifier (see `zsock_send` and `zsock_recv` from CZMQ).

 ## PACKET INFO REP INTERFACE

 This interface accepts requests to reply with and log statistics, such